 Forgiving doesn’t even imply you let them know you forgave them.

-What Forgiveness Is, And Isn’t
+What Forgiveness Is, And What It Is Not

 Whether it’s a parent who let you down as a child, an unfaithful spouse, or a friend who randomly shared one of your deepest secrets, you must first address the aspect of whether and when to forgive.